- Cash Management

 INDIVIDUAL IDENTIFICATION NUMBER - The number used by the originating business to identify the individual being paid (direct deposit) or charged (automatic debits).

-NATIONAL AUTOMATED CLEARING HOUSE ASSOCIATION (NACHA) - The national ACH association that establishes the standards, rules and procedures that enable financial institutions to exchange ACH payments on a national basis.
+NACHA - The national ACH association that establishes the standards, rules and procedures that enable financial institutions to exchange ACH payments on a national basis.

 NOTIFICATION OF CHANGE (NOC) - Information sent by a receiving institution informing an originating institution and the originating business of an error in the information necessary to handle the transaction electronically.
 The correct information is included along with the incorrect information to assist the originator in making the change.
 Notifications of change are commonly referred to as NOCs, however the standard entry class code for these entries is COR.